Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 “Hope this doesn’t become Redfall 2.”

-Still, others defended the concept, noting that execution will matter more than genre fatigue:
+Yet others defended the idea, saying execution will be more important than genre fatigue:

 “Different kind of PvP game, not the same as CoD or Battlefield.”